ionoid/docs.ionoid.io/docs/FlashDevice/FlashDevice.md

 **Note: due to different Raspbian versions, it may take some time before the device shows up due to Raspbian auto resizing storage.
-If it does not show up just un-plug the Raspberry and plug and boot again.**
+If it does not show up just un-plug the Raspberry, then plug and boot again.**

 ---